Bruce Morton Wright Chamber Series

 The 2018-19 season will feature a new addition to our traditional concert series - the Bruce Morton Wright Chamber Series.

-Bruce’s vision of free music for eveyrone was tireless and served as a point of inspiration for thousands of people each year.
-Upon Gannon University’s decision to no longer fund the Erie Chamber Orchestra and Bruce’s mission, the Erie Philharmonic, along with support from Erie Arts & Culture and key stakeholders, worked to secure the contiuation of the this promise of free music for the Erie community.
+Bruce worked tirelessly toward his vision of free music for everyone and served as a point of inspiration for thousands of people each year.
+After deep consideration, Gannon University made the difficult decision to disband the Erie Chamber Orchestra following the 2017-18 season.
+The Erie Philharmonic, along with support from Erie Arts & Culture, Scott Enterprises and key stakeholders, has worked to secure the continuation of Bruce’s vision of free music for the Erie community.

 Mr. Wright was an Instructor of Fine Arts and the Music Director at Gannon University until July 2011 when he passed away.
 He was the Director/ Conductor of the Erie Chamber Orchestra, the successor to the Erie Bayfront Orchestra which he founded in 1978, and the Director/ Conductor of the Erie Opera Theatre, which he founded in 1983.
 Mr. Wright was tremendously active within the Erie Community.
 He was a past board member of the Martin Luther King Center and Perseus House, a center for delinquent youths.
 Since 1978 he was active on the board of directors of the Arts Council of Erie.
 He served on the Minority Panel of the Pennsylvania Council of the Arts and the Erie Philharmonic Orchestra Board, and the Association of Pennsylvania Orchestras' Panel of the Pennsylvania Council on the Arts.
 Mr. Wright also served on the board of the Erie Civic Authority, Alpha Phi Omega Service Fraternity, the Pennsylvania State Council on Arts Education, and the Florence Crittenton Home.
 In 1997 he was among the graduates of Leadership Erie and recently served on the Board of Villa Maria Center and the Arts Board of the Glenwood YMCA.
 A performer and supporter of the Arts throughout his entire life, Bruce Morton Wright was a tremendous advocate for furthering the arts in Pennsylvania and Erie County.
 He will be forever missed by his countless friends and colleagues.